Williamson County assistance programs.

 St. Helen's Catholic Church-Society Of St. Vincent De Paul - The church organization provides help with one or more of the following, provided funding exists.
 Get support for paying a portion of rent, prescriptions, or utility bills.
 They may also assist with food.
 Georgetown, TX 78626, (512)-868-1964

 St. Patrick Catholic Church - Provides qualified low income with limited, temporary financial assistance for paying for electricity and utilities.
-They can also provide grocery store vouchers that can be used for food, holiday meals, prescriptions, and over-the-counter prescription drugs.
-2500 Limmer Loop, Hutto, TX 78634
+They can also provide prescription medications, glasses and over-the-counter prescription drugs.
+The location is 2500 Limmer Loop, Hutto, TX 78634.
+Call (512)759-3712, or find other assistance programs from churches near you.

 St. William Catholic Church-Society Of St. Vincent De Paul - The church organization runs a food pantry.
 Qualified people can get clothing and furniture vouchers to be used at the local thrift store.
 Lastly they may have limited financial assistance for utilities, electric, water, gas bills, and medications.
 620 Round Rock West Dr., Round Rock, Texas 78681, (512)-255-2330